Gearhungry logo.

 Besides the types above, we can also categorize switches based on their Power over Ethernet abilities or based on their standalone or stackable design.

-Stackable switches – allow you to connect multiple switches and configure them as a single entity, whereas standalone switches have to be configured separately, one by one, and handled individually.
+Stackable switches – These allow you to connect multiple switches and configure them as a single entity, whereas standalone switches have to be configured separately, one by one, and handled individually.
 Standalone models are perfect for home use and also preferred by small businesses.
 If your network is growing rapidly though, a stackable switch could be a better option.

-best ethernet switch
+ethernet switch 1

 Ethernet Switch FAQ